Lobo Institute

 Lobo Institute advises, consults, and teaches on current and future conflicts, how to end conflicts and prevent their recurrence, and how to help those most affected.

 According to the legend, the Spartan law was written by the great lawmaker Lycurgus.
-Plutarch mentions that Lycurgus (literally “wolf-worker”) wrote the laws in order to make the city state of Sparta invincible, the Spartans fearless and law-abiding.
+Plutarch mentions that Lycurgus (literally “wolf-worker”) wrote the laws in order to make the city-state of Sparta invincible, the Spartans fearless and law-abiding.
 It was a law-package with politico-military, economic and social reforms.
 Although many historians dispute that Lycurgus ever actually existed as a human being, at Sparta he was worshiped as a demigod.
 Painting by Laurie Pace (https://lauriepace.blogspot.com/2011/05/return-of-wolf-pack-abstract-wildlife.html)

 Painting by Brian Ray Hoke, a Navy SEAL and CIA Paramilitary Officer, killed in action on October 21, 2016, fighting side-by-side with Nathaniel Patrick Delemarre, a Marine and CIA Paramilitary Officer.
 Brian was awarded the Intelligence Star and Nate was awarded the Intelligence Cross for their respective actions.
 These are the two highest awards for valor in the CIA.
 Both are honored with a star on the CIA Memorial Wall and are buried next to one another at Arlington National Cemetery.